Blood in the urine after pelvic radiotherapy

 Tranexamic acid (Cyklokapron®) tablets can reduce bleeding.

 If you are passing blood clots in your urine, these may need to be flushed out to make sure they do not block your urethra.
-A nurse or doctor slowly passes liquid through a catheter into your bladder with a syringe.
-Then the liquid is gently drawn back out with the syringe, or drains back out of the catheter into a bag.
+A nurse or doctor slowly passes liquid through a tube (catheter) into your bladder.
+Then the liquid is gently drawn back out using a syringe or drained into a bag.
 This can be repeated until the clots have gone.

 Sometimes a catheter with an extra opening can be used.
-This means a bag of fluid can be attached which goes through the catheter.
-The fluid washes clots out of your bladder and drains into a catheter bag.
+This means a bag of fluid can be attached to the catheter.
+The fluid washes clots out of the bladder and drains into a catheter bag.
 This is called bladder irrigation.

 If bladder problems do not improve